theogravity/codius-hello-world/README.md

 Do not install these items on the Codius server.
 Do it on another machine.

 - node.js version 8 or 10.
+I use [nvm](https://github.com/codius/codius/issues/41) to install node.
 - [Docker](https://www.docker.com/get-docker) installed locally.
 The latest CE version is fine.
 - A [docker hub](https://hub.docker.com/) account

-You will probably need your own Codius server to do the actual deployment (as of now).
+You will probably need your own Codius server to do the actual deployment ([until this issue is resolved](https://github.com/codius/codius/issues/41)).

 [Codius server install instructions](https://medium.com/codius/how-to-run-your-own-codius-host-42e13afe1fb2)